 Our campus Adverse Weather and Emergency Closing Policy can be viewed at: http://policy.appstate.edu/Adverse_Weather_and_Emergency_Closing.
 This policy includes a list of operations designated as “mandatory operations” to be maintained during adverse weather events.
 Generally, employees whose work is necessary to maintain these mandatory operations are designated as “mandatory employees.”
 Current Adverse Weather and Emergency Events Policy requires that each employee be informed of her/his mandatory or non-mandatory status for purposes of adverse weather events.
 Employees may review their designations through Banner Employee Self Service.
 We ask that all employees please log into Employee Self Service and click the Adverse Weather Mandatory/Non-Mandatory link to review their designations and guidance on accounting for time missed due to adverse weather.
 Please visit this tutorial (PDF, 148 KB) for detailed instructions on navigating to the Adverse Weather Mandatory/Non-Mandatory link in Employee Self Service.

-If you have questions regarding any guidance we have provided please contact the Office of Human Resources at 828-262-3187.
+Employees who have questions regarding any guidance we have provided please contact the Office of Human Resources at 828-262-3187.